-Hyper-V for Windows Server 2016 introduces nested hypervisor support.
-That is, it is now possible to run a virtual machine from within a virtual machine.
+Hyper-V for Windows Server 2022 offers nested hypervisor support.
+That is, the capability to run a virtual machine from within a virtual machine.
 This opens up many useful scenarios but also exaggerates some performance impact that the hypervisor incurs, as there are two level of hypervisors running above the physical host.

-For containers, this has an impact when running a Hyper-V container inside of a virtual machine.
-Since a Hyper-V Container offers isolation through a hypervisor layer between itself and the container host, when the container host is a Hyper-V base virtual machine, there is performance overhead associated in terms of container start-up time, storage io, network io and throughput, and CPU.
+For containers, this has an impact when running a Hyper-V container inside a virtual machine.
+Since a Hyper-V Container offers isolation through a hypervisor layer between itself and the container host, when the container host is a Hyper-V based virtual machine, there is performance overhead associated in terms of container startup time, storage io, network io and throughput, and CPU.